-Hell hath no fury like this Russian war widow who bought a tank to fight WWII
+Hell hath no fury like a Russian war widow who bought her own tank to fight World War II

 When Mariya Oktyabrskaya learned her husband Ilya was killed in action fighting the Nazis near Kiev, she didn't get mad; she got a tank – a Red Army T-34 – named it "Fighting Gi…

-When Mariya Oktyabrskaya learned her husband Ilya was killed in action fighting the Nazis near Kiev, she didn't get mad; she got a tank – a Red Army T-34 – named it "Fighting Girlfriend," and drove it to the Eastern Front to get revenge.
+When Mariya Oktyabrskaya learned her husband Ilya was killed in action fighting the Nazis near Kiev, she didn’t just get mad; she got a tank—specifically, a Red Army T-34.

-On the eve of the war, Oktyabrskaya worked in a cannery and as a telephone operator.
-She was also a proud military wife.
-She led the local Military Wives Council and trained as a nurse, marksman, and driver – modern military skills she would need in the coming days.
+On the eve of World War II, Mariya Oktyabrskaya was working in a cannery and as a telephone operator.
+She was also a proud military spouse.
+Born into Russian peasantry under Tsar Nicolas II, in what is today Ukraine.
+A proud Soviet citizen, Mariya Vasilyevna led the local Military Wives Council and trained as a nurse, marksman, and driver—all modern military skills she would need in the days to come.

 When she learned of her husband’s death, she sold all her belongings and sent a message to Soviet dictator Joseph Stalin.